Necklace clasps - this page is all about making the s-hook clasp with wire and the different hook variations.

 About Bottom Pictures

-The s-hook on the left has been textured by hammering and has hammered loop ends.
+The first s-hook has been textured by hammering and has hammered loop ends.
 The one on the right has not been hammered and has big round loop ends.
 Making these ends takes a little extra wire.

 There are three basic styles to make S-hooks.

-There are three tutorials of s-hooks that can be used as necklace clasps on this page.
+There are two tutorials of s-hooks that can be used as necklace clasps on this page.